-While filing a bankruptcy case is usually not as stressful or difficult as many people believe, the process is not something that most people want to repeat.
-However, lawmakers realize that some individuals may experience more than one financial crisis during their lifetime that requires the assistance of the bankruptcy court to resolve.
-Therefore, lawmakers included a provision within the Bankruptcy Code that allows debtors to file bankruptcy again if they find themselves in another financial situation in which they cannot pay their debts.
+While filing a bankruptcy case is usually not as stressful or difficult as many people believe, the process is not something most people want to repeat.
+Lawmakers realize that some debtors may experience more than one financial crisis during their lifetime that requires the assistance of the bankruptcy court to resolve.
+It allows debtors to file bankruptcy again if they find themselves in another financial situation in which they cannot pay their debts.

 The decision to file a Chapter 13 or a Chapter 7 bankruptcy case should only be made after careful consideration of all debt relief options.
 If you are struggling to pay debts each month, filing for bankruptcy relief may give you the fresh start you need to recover after a financial crisis.